Dawada

-The Dawada (Duwwud, Dawwada) is an Afro-Arab ethnic group from the Fezzan region of southern Libya.
-They live around the Gabraoun oasis, at the town of Murzuk, where they harvest brine shrimp in the salty lakes.
-They dry the brine shrimp and sell them to caravans.
+The Dawada (Duwwud, Dawwada) are an Afro-Arab ethnic group from the Fezzan region of southern Libya.
+They live around the Gabraoun oasis, at the town of Murzuk, where they harvest natron and Artemia salina (brine shrimp) in the salty lakes.
+They dry the brine shrimp, crush them, make into cakes, sometimes mixed with dates, and sell them to caravans.
+This is because the brine shrimp is regarded as an aphrodisiac in the Fezzan.
 The name Dawada means "worm-folk" in Arabic due to this practice.
-The appearance of the Dawada is distinctive and has been linked to a relict population.
-They are mostly an endogamic group which rarely marry outside of their tribe.
-They speak an Arabic dialect.
+The Tuareg visited them occasionally to trade cigarettes and oil in exchange for the shrimps.